Beyond Normalization: Rethinking the Partition Function as a Difficulty Scheduler for RLVR: Experiments

 \paragraph{Comparison to TB-VarGrad.} To stabilize training by circumventing the need to train the partition function, several prior works \citep{zhang2023robust,venkatraman2024amortizing,bartoldson2025trajectory} adopt the VarGrad variant of the Trajectory Balance objective, which replaces the learned partition function $Z_{\phi}(\mathbf{x})$ with a batch-level estimate.
 Specifically, for a prompt $\mathbf{x}_i$ and its $N$ corresponding rollouts $\{\mathbf{y}_{i,j}\}_{j=1}^{N}$, the batch estimate of $Z_{\phi}(\mathbf{x}_i)$ can be obtained as:

+Crucially, as the estimate in Eq. \ref{eq:vargrad} can only be made \textit{after} the rollout generation phase, it cannot be used as an online accuracy estimator to guide adaptive prompt selection.

 Using the Qwen2.5-Math-1.5B model, we compare PACED-RL against FlowRL-VarGrad, a variant of FlowRL that uses the batch-estimate $Z_{\phi}(\mathbf{x})$ for training instead of learning the partition function.
-Consistent with the observations of \citet{zhang2023robust}, Fig.~\ref{fig:vargrad} shows that FlowRL-VarGrad converges faster and achieves higher test performance than the original FlowRL apporach.
+Consistent with the observations of \citet{zhang2023robust}, Fig.~\ref{fig:vargrad} shows that FlowRL-VarGrad converges faster and achieves higher test performance than the original FlowRL approach.
 Nevertheless, PACED-RL consistently outperforms FlowRL-VarGrad throughout training, demonstrating that explicitly learning the partition function—and leveraging the accuracy information it encodes for increased sample efficiency—is more effective than relying on a batch-estimate approximation.
-Note that as the estimate in Eq. \ref{eq:vargrad} can only be made \textit{after} the rollout phase, it cannot be used as a lightweight online accuracy estimator. \paragraph{Computational Overhead.} Due to the small size of the 3-layer MLP used to parameterize $Z_{\phi}$, the computation of $Z_{\phi}$ for all question prompts in the dataset can be efficiently performed using large-batch inference.
-To illustrate the negligible computational wall-clock time overhead associated with evaluating the partition function, we report in Table~\ref{tab:timing_breakdown} the average time required to compute $Z_{\phi}(\mathbf{x})$ to obtain $\{\hat{p}_{\mathrm{old}}(\mathbf{x}_i)\}_{i=1}^{|\mathcal{D}|}$ alongside the average total runtime per training step.
-Across all models, the time taken for obtaining $Z_{\phi}(\mathbf{x})$ values is several orders of magnitude smaller than the total per-step computation time.
-By exploiting these low-cost accuracy estimates obtainable with minimal additional latency, PACED-RL substantially improves sample efficiency, translating into notable performance gains.